 This study provides data to develop a suitable basis for the selection of a harmonized tool for feasibility studies by concrete evaluation and comparison of the usability of three different types of query builders.
 The feedback of the participants during the usability test made it possible to identify user problems and positive design aspects of the individual tools and to compare them qualitatively.
 As a result, comparatively, the Sample Locator is the tool with the best usability, that is, the most positive ratings and the lowest number of usability problems.
 To create a harmonized tool, this tool is therefore considered the most suitable starting point.
 The Sample Locator outweighs the other tools in terms of the visual design of the user interface, clear and concise presentation of information, navigation, and presentation of results.
 For further development of the tool, there is a need to revise the display (visibility) of logical links, the provision of selection fields for diagnostic information, a clearer name or area placement of the Donor Age selection option, and a clearer presentation of the options for specifying a diagnostic period.
 Nevertheless, because of the current limitation of supporting only a small set of selection criteria and because, for example, no time constraints are possible, its scalability with respect to much more comprehensive sets of filter criteria (eg, with large possible value lists) and more complex Boolean expressions (including time constraints and dependencies) needs to be carefully considered.
 The results of our study provide valuable insights for researchers and developers of similar projects, whereby our methodological approach can be used as a blueprint.
 Our next step will be to apply the findings of this research to develop a harmonized feasibility platform.
 Although only laypersons were considered in this usability study, this tool could also be expanded in the future to include functions for experts to address an even broader user group.
 To obtain a holistic picture, experts who are already familiar with the field of feasibility queries will also be consulted.

 The authors would like to thank all participating MIRACUM locations—Dresden, Erlangen, Frankfurt am Main, Freiburg, Gießen, Greifswald, Magdeburg, and Mannheim.
 The authors would like to specially thank all scientists and researchers who participated in this study and provided a valuable insight into the usability of the different query builders through their loud thoughts and questionnaire evaluations.
 The authors would also like to thank Stefanie Schild (Erlangen), Renate Häuslschmid (Freiburg), and Preetha Moorthy (Mannheim) for their support in pretesting the tasks and questionnaires.
 This study was conducted as part of MIRACUM.
 MIRACUM is funded by the German Federal Ministry of Education and Research within the Medical Informatics Funding Scheme under the funding codes 01ZZ1801A and 01ZZ1801L.
+This work is additionally supported by the German Federal Ministry of Education and Research under the funding code 01EY1701.

 The present work was performed in fulfillment of the requirements for obtaining the degree “Dr. rer. biol. hum.” from the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) (CS).